vehagn/homelab/tofu/remote-state/cf/DOCS.md

 # Re-initialize tofu to migrate state to R2 backend
 # Double check TF_VAR_branch_env is properly set to your env - prod/staging/dev - everytime you checkout a new branch.
 tofu init -migrate-state

+# Remove any leftover local state files - careful, know what you are doing!
+# rm *.tfstate*
 ```

 Your OpenTofu state is now securely stored in the Cloudflare R2 bucket.